Management Research Post-Covid-19 Pandemic

 We also witnessed how poor leadership skills and poor decision-making contributed to the loss millions of jobs worldwide during the pandemic.
 The lack of insight among the business leaders gave rise to incompetent leadership, ‘denialist’ leadership, panic leadership, othering leadership and authoritarian leadership (Tourish, 2020).
 As leaders receive increased attention and scrutiny during the crisis, stakeholders expect guidance, comfort, hope, and accurate information.
 The sudden spotlight on leadership during the pandemic revealed both hope and despair.
 While many leaders surrendered and were unable to lead and save, such leaders lost the support of stakeholders.
 On the other hand, examples of exemplary leaders were successful in navigating through the crisis and managing the balance between various stakeholders (Lagowska, Sobral & Furtado, 2020).
 The new generation of business leaders shall require positive leadership traits like protecting employees, displaying 'bounded optimism', timely and transparent communication,' displaying self-sacrificing behaviors, and empathy (Wieland, 2020).
 The need for a transformational leadership style fostering superior positive relationships with subordinates, performance motivation, and commitment is the need of the future business organizations.

-were able to refocus on new opportunities spurred by the digitalization of work and workforce.
+We also witnessed how the technology and digital operations backed organizations were able to refocus on new opportunities spurred by the digitalization of work and workforce.
 Therefore, there is a need to view technology as a catalyst to change the business models creatively for the better (Sneader & Sternfels, 2021).
 The digitalization processes with minimum human interaction proved to be a latent solution to restore customer and employee confidence.
 Therefore, managers and researchers must take cognizance of changing circumstances whereby technology will shape the future of Industry.
 Even before the Covid-19 crisis, there has been a call for enhanced use of technology in the services landscape, especially "service robots" and Artificial Intelligence(Wirtz & Patterson, 2018).

 There is a greater evidence demonstrating how associations of ‘AI’ and ‘service robots’ could replace human labour(Huang & Rust, 2021); however, at the same time, there is a concern among organizations whether service robots and other technologies can replace employees or they must invest in a rational choice like human-robot systems (Reis, Melão & Salvadorinho, 2020).
 Balance in the application of technology is required, therefore.
 We can never run away from it; technology is chasing us all.
 For example, before boarding flights- ‘Web checkin’ has become a mandatory requirement for all.
 However, human touch and warmth can hardly be replaced.
 All the themes discussed above are incomplete unless we look at them through the lens of innovation.
 The business organizations must take it to the next level and strategize using innovation to recover from the crisis and to restore stakeholder confidence for improved performance indicators.